vaibhavi-2306/Netflix_Movie_Analyzer/README.md

 👩‍💻 Author
 Vaibhavi Srivastava
-💻
+💻 I'm a BCA student with a growing passion for data science.
-📫 Actively exploring data science, analytics, and Python-based tools.
+📫 Actively exploring data science, analytics and Python-based tools.